 Mt.
 Vernon Community School Corporation and Mt.
 Comfort Elementary have developed a system for creating our Guaranteed and Viable Curriculum.
 We have a committee of teachers representing grade levels, teaching teams, and schools who volunteer to be a part of our Curriculum Collaborators committee.
 This committee's work started by identifying essential standards deemed by teachers to be critical for students to learn from each content area and grade level.
 These essential standards we termed "essential learnings" or ELs and these ELs have resulted in the design of our Guaranteed and Viable Curriculum.
 Teachers from all 3 elementary schools meet each summer to update their ELs and discuss if the ELs are viable and make changes as necessary.
-The curriculum collaborator committee categorized ELs by nine week quarter views and have curated our curriculum on our curriculum website that all staff can access.
+The curriculum collaborator committee have curated our curriculum on our curriculum website that all staff can access.
 Curriculum Collaborator committee members continue to meet periodically to unpack standards and adjust ELs as necessary.
-The elementary committee is scheduled to meet in the summer of 2021 to create proficiency scales for each of our ELs and to begin developing common formative assessments for each EL.
+The elementary committee is scheduled to meet in the summer of 2022 to update proficiency scales for each of our ELs and to begin aligning common formative assessments for each EL utilizing our new reading resource, My View.